jdittrich/userNeedResearchBook/text/allURBook.md

 * three points are easy enough to remember even in the midst of research.

-When thinking about what you want to find out, keep in mind that user need research is not hypothesis testing (like when doing statistics for a scientific publications).
-You want to find out new things, especially such that you did not know about nor expected.
-Thus these questions are a starting point.

 Let me show you the questions I came up with for finding out about the needs of designers who create layouts.